-Chapter 50 from the Ama audiobook
+Chapter 50 of Ama

 The snake looked at Jason as it clung to the stone while the long-legged bird above looked down at the snake.
 When were these colossal slabs carved and set in place? he wondered.
 Then his scattered mind jumped to thoughts of his companions on the desert path and their ruminations: where are all the animals, and how does a penguin commit a sin?
 Yes, Derwood, they’re like chickens that live in the sea—slippery little suckers.